Manual installation#

 Console#

-i-doit can be installed in two ways via the console: through a guided assistant or by a single line, which is suitable for automated installations.
-Both ways are executed via the setup folder:
+i-doit can be installed via the console using the supplied console.php: via a guided wizard or via a simple line that is suitable for automated installations.
+Both types are carried out within the i-doit-directory:

 1 |